Master of Science in Atmospheric Science

 Graduate Admission

-Entering students are expected to have completed an undergraduate degree in a physical science (e.g., physics, chemistry, atmospheric science, oceanography), mathematics, or engineering and studied mathematics, including vector calculus and ordinary differential equations.
+Entering students are expected to have completed an undergraduate degree in a physical science (e.g., atmospheric science, oceanography, geology, physics, or chemistry), mathematics, or engineering.
+Additionally, students are expected to have studied mathematics, including vector calculus and ordinary differential equations.
 Courses taken to remedy deficiencies may not count toward graduate degrees.

 The following items must be received to complete the application file: